 - Electives—2-3 months*

 *Various options exist for electives based on the resident’s interest.
 Residents may complete additional rotations in similar areas or seek new experiences in areas of interest.
-These opportunities include Solid Organ Transplant, Pediatric Pain Management, Toxicology/Poison Control, Pediatric Stem Cell Transplant, and Other (depending upon the resident’s interest and preceptor availability).
+These opportunities include Solid organ transplant, Toxicology, Infectious disease, Pediatric bone and marrow stem cell transplant, and other (depending upon the resident’s interest and preceptor availability).

 - Research Longitudinal Rotation (July-June)